Advent (film)

 Advent (Original Asturian Ad-vientu; 等候 (等候, Deng Hou, waiting)) is a 2016 Spanish and Chinese co-production psychological drama film, written and directed by Roberto F. Canuto and Xu Xiaoxi, and produced by the film company of the directors, Almost Red Productions, and Arkadin Ediciones in association with Producciones Viesqueswood.

-The film represents the first movie of the directors filmed entirely in Spain and it is spoken in a local language, the asturian language (something unusual in the Spanish cinema).
+The film represents the first movie of the directors filmed entirely in Spain and it is spoken in a local language, the Asturian language (something unusual in the Spanish cinema).
 It was shot in Asturias, with locations in the medieval center of the city of Avilés, the historical Cemetery La Carriona and some beaches and walkways of Carreño, mainly in Perlora and Xivares.

-Advient is a psychological mystery drama film that tells the story of Suso, a dazed young unemployed man that tries to discover the identity of an unusual girl, who he spies on a secluded beach, as she reminds him of his dead mother.
+Advient is a psychological mystery drama film that tells the story of Suso, a dazed young unemployed man that tries to discover the identity of an unusual girl, whom he spies on a secluded beach, as she reminds him of his dead mother.
 She runs throwing herselfoff a cliff, but it will not be the last time that she crosses his path.
 The main character is performed by David Soto Giganto, an actor from the "Youth National Company of Classic Theater" and in the rest of the cast we find actors mainly from the "Dramatic Art Academy of Asturias", like Ici Díaz, o Beatriz Meré, together with other experienced actors as Lidia Méndez o David Blanka.

 The music is composed by the italo-American master Andrea Centazzo, being Advent the sixth collaboration of the directors with the musician.

 The world premiere of Advent took place at the 54th Gijón International Film Festival on 25 November 2016 and the film obtained the Audience Award Dia D'Asturies for Best Short Film.
 It will start the international festival circuit in 2017.